-A segment of DNA with an identifiable physical location on a chromosome and whose inheritance can be followed.
+A genetic marker is a segment of DNA with an identifiable physical location on a chromosome and whose inheritance can be followed.
 A marker can be a gene, or it can be some section of DNA with no known function.
 Because DNA segments that lie near each other on a chromosome tend to be inherited together, markers are often used as indirect ways of tracking the inheritance pattern of a gene that has not yet been identified, but whose approximate location is known.

 Related category• GENETICS AND HEREDITY